CarlosCraviotto/curli-mikro-orm-module/README.md

 # curli-mikro-orm-module
-Micro ORM implementation  for  the Curli framework.
+Mikro ORM implementation  for  the Curli framework.